3 Ways to Help Alleviate Left Shoulder Blade Pain by Chris Foerster, Fremont College

 Shoulder blade pain can be due to so many other reasons, some of which can be serious.
 They might range anywhere from acid reflux, gallstones, osteoarthritis, nerve compression, fibromyalgia to certain types of cancer.
 It may be a good idea to consult with your physician if you are experiencing any type of pain.
-Most especially if pain in one shoulder blade or both is accompanied by other strange symptoms such as dizziness, chest pain, shortness of breath, fever, paralysis on one side of the body, difficulty speaking and loss or blurring of vision, seeking immediate medical attention is a must.
+Most especially if the pain in one shoulder blade or both is accompanied by other strange symptoms such as dizziness, chest pain, shortness of breath, fever, paralysis on one side of the body, difficulty speaking and loss or blurring of vision, seeking immediate medical attention is a must.

 Here are three remedies that might help attain relief from that nagging left shoulder blade pain.
-Before trying anyone of them you should first consult with a qualified professional who can give you expert advice.
+Before trying any one of them you should first consult with a qualified professional who can give you expert advice.

 Ice or Heat Therapy

 One of the quickest ways to attain relief from a painful left shoulder blade is by employing an ice pack or a hot water bag.
 For 15 minutes, apply ice or heat on the part of the left shoulder blade that feels the achiest.
 You may do this easy home remedy for four to five times throughout the day until you notice improvements.
 However, it's a good idea to steer clear of heat therapy when there is obvious swelling as it may actually exacerbate the problem.